[alloy] Built 34 pages in 53ms

 --verbose flag

-Replaces the progress bar with per-file output showing the pipeline stage, file path, and per-file timing:
+Shows per-file output with the pipeline stage, file path, and timing:

 --quiet flag

 Suppresses all output except errors.
-No progress bar, no summary line.
 Exit code communicates success or failure.

 Interactive terminal (TTY): A progress bar showing the current pipeline stage, percentage, and page count: